tommy-DEV1/OS-READERS-WRITERS-/README.md

 wait(read_mx);//to get mutually exclusive access to modify Reader_ct Reader_ct+=1;
-if(Reader_ct==1)wait(wrt_mx);//if the first Reader to access the critical section has to access wrt_mx signal(read_mx);// allow other writer's to modify the Reader_ct and enter the critical section signal(entry_mx);// allow other writer's/Reader's to get access to the entry mutex [critical section] wait(read_mx);//to get mutually exclusive access to modify Reader_ct Reader_ct-=1;
+if(Reader_ct==1)wait(wrt_mx);//if the first Reader to access the critical section has to access wrt_mx signal(read_mx);// allow other writer to modify the Reader_ct and enter the critical section signal(entry_mx);// allow other writer or Reader to get access to the entry mutex [critical section] wait(read_mx);//to get mutually exclusive access to modify Reader_ct Reader_ct-=1;
-if(Reader_ct==0)signal(wrt_mx);//if the last Reader to exit the critical section so signal wrt_mx so that waiting writer's can get access to the critical section signal(read_mx);allow other writer's to modify the Reader_ct and enter the critical section
+if(Reader_ct==0)signal(wrt_mx);//if the last Reader to exit the critical section so signal wrt_mx so that waiting writer can get access to the critical section signal(read_mx);allow other writer to modify the Reader_ct and enter the critical section
 ```